CVE-2026-4119 Overview

 Indicators of Compromise

-- Unusual POST requests to /wp-admin/admin-post.php from low-privileged user accounts
+- HTTP POST requests to /wp-admin/admin-post.php containing action=delete_db_table or action=add_table from low-privilege user sessions

 Detection Strategies